 1. The π-network:

-Before examining the π-network, we must first make a distinction between the π-match and the π-tank, two devices which can have identical circuits but which nowadays perform very different functions.
+Before examining the π-network, we must first make a distinction between the π-match and the π-tank, two devices that can have identical circuits but that nowadays perform very different functions.

 |The π-tank is the modern incarnation of the Collins Universal Coupler, which was advocated for direct matching of valve (electron-tube) anode circuitry to random antennas in the days before VHF communications.
 In current practice however, the universality has to be sacrificed in the interests of harmonic suppression, which means that the load impedance needs to be specified within fairly narrow limits.
 The π-tank in a valve RF amplifier should therefore be considered as a resonant transformer with a variable capacitive tap; which is normally intended to operate into a resistive load impedance of approximately 50Ω.
 When so designed, it usually has a fixed inductance for each band of operation, and because its matching range is limited, it can be made to double as a low-pass filter.||